Free through December 31, 2020

 Everything starts somewhere right?
 And that somewhere generally includes a foundation – a base, if you will – solid and broad enough to support everything else.
 Enter, sexual and reproductive anatomy.
 Don’t worry, we don’t require a med school depth of understanding – just a thorough, top-level, kind of understanding.

-Birth Control and Abstinence
+Abstinence and Birth Control

 Talk to Me